TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup-manual-link.md

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/link-success-klipper.png" /></div>
 <br />

-Hooray!
-You are done!
-You can now close the terminal.
-Obico for Klipper is now running as a system service.
+## Step 6: Restart the Raspberry Pi.

+Once the Raspberry Pi has booted up, you should be able to see your printer and the webcam stream in the Obico app.

-## Step 6 (optional): Give your printer a shiny name! {#step-6-optional-give-your-printer-a-shiny-name}
+## Step 7 (optional): Give your printer a shiny name! {#step-6-optional-give-your-printer-a-shiny-name}

 Optionally, you can now give your printer a name.
 If you skip this step, your printer will have the default name "*My Awesome Cloud Printer*".